scummvm/scummvm/doc/docportal/using_scummvm/add_play_games.rst

 For games on floppies or CDs:

 - If the data files are accessible, the external media can be accessed directly by ScummVM.
 Alternatively, copy the game files to a folder as described above.
-- If the data files are not accessible, run the installer on the platform the game was designed for, to extract the individual files.
+- If the data files are not accessible, run the installer on the platform the game was designed for, to extract the game files.

-For games downloaded from digital distributors such as `GOG.com  <gog.com>`__, `Steam <https://store.steampowered.com>`__, or from various `freeware sources <https://wiki.scummvm.org/index.php?title=Where_to_get_the_games#Freeware_Games>`__ sources:
+For games downloaded from digital distributors or from various `freeware sources <https://wiki.scummvm.org/index.php?title=Where_to_get_the_games#Freeware_Games>`__ sources:

-- Run the installer, or
+- Run the installer to extract the game files, or
-- If the data files are supplied as a .zip file, extract the archive.
+- If the data files are supplied as a ``.zip`` archive, extract the archive.

+For macOS or Linux users without access to a Windows machine, it is possible to get the game files from games that only have Windows installers.
+Use `Wine <https://www.winehq.org/>`_ to run the Windows installer on macOS or Linux.
+Alternatively, for GOG.com games, use `innoextract <https://constexpr.org/innoextract/>`_ to unpack game files from the installer without actually running it.

 .. tip::

-   A great way to share game files and automatically back up and sync your saved game states between devices is to connect a Cloud storage service to ScummVM.
+   Use ScummVM's Cloud functionality to share game files and automatically back up and sync your saved game states.
 For detailed instructions see the :doc:`../using_scummvm/connect_cloud` guide.

    For devices on the same local network, ScummVM can run a web server to allow hassle-free transfer of files.
 For detailed instructions, see the :doc:`../using_scummvm/local_webserver` guide.
 This is a good option if you do not wish to connect a Cloud service.